 Skip to main content

-This document has been published in accordance with the Modern Slavery Act 2015 and constitutes the Modern Slavery Statement for The Restaurant Group Limited and subsidiaries during the reporting year including TRG (Holdings) Limited, Brunning & Price Limited, Blubeckers Limited, Ribble Valley Inns Limited, Wagamama Limited, Wagamama International (Franchising) Limited, Wagamama CPU Limited, TRG Concessions Limited and Barburrito Group Limited for the financial year ended 29 December 2024.
+This document has been published in accordance with the Modern Slavery Act 2015 and constitutes the Modern Slavery Statement for The Restaurant Group Limited and relevant subsidiaries during the reporting year including TRG (Holdings) Limited, TRG Concessions Limited and Barburrito Group Limited for the financial year ended 28 December 2025.

 Introduction

 As an employer and provider of goods and services we have a key role to play in the fight against slavery, servitude, forced labour and human trafficking (“Modern Slavery”).
-The Restaurant Group (“TRG”, the “Company” or “Group”) has a zero-tolerance approach to Modern Slavery of any kind in both our operations and our supply chain.
+TRG Concessions & Barburrito, one of the three business divisions that comprise The Restaurant Group (“TRG”), has a zero-tolerance approach to Modern Slavery of any kind in both our operations and our supply chain.
 We have a responsibility to prevent and detect exploitation and to influence and work together with suppliers and business partners to raise labour standards in our industry.
-Although our operations and employees are primarily based in the UK, and our key supply chain partners are UK companies, some of the ingredients and food products we buy are produced in other parts of the world, and it is our responsibility to promote high standards of ethical behaviour throughout our supply chain.
+Although our operations and employees are currently all based in the UK, and our key supply chain partners are UK companies, some of the ingredients and food products we buy are produced in other parts of the world, and it is our responsibility to promote high standards of ethical behaviour throughout our supply chain.

 Our business